Mixtures of Neural Network Experts with Application to Phytoplankton Flow Cytometry Data: Application to SeaFlow cruise data

 Next, as a visual aid for interpreting the results, we plot two vertical dotted lines in each panel of Figure~\ref{fig:gating} and Figure~\ref{fig:PC1_PDP} representing the approximate start and end of the North Pacific Transition Zone (NPTZ), estimated directly from the data (bottom-left panel of Figure~\ref{fig:pc_cov_corr}).
 These lines mark a region where ocean conditions rapidly change latitudinally.

 We see in Figure~\ref{fig:PC1_PDP} a few representative partial response plots in which certain phytoplankton properties are displayed as functions of PC1.
 As PC1 increases, the cruise moves northward closer to the subarctic region.
 We see in the left panel of Figure~\ref{fig:PC1_PDP} that both models predict \textit{Prochlorococcus} diameter to be larger monotonically as one moves to higher latitudes, if one were to hold as constant ocean water conditions that are not associated with latitude (PC1).
 This strongly suggests that the average \textit{Prochlorococcus} microbe is larger in higher latitudes.
 However, the linear model predicts only a flatter and linear change, by design.
 The nonlinear model is capable of predicting a more flexible change.
 It predicts \textit{Prochlorococcus} diameter to change (1) much slower in the south-most and north-most regions along the cruise track, and (2) much faster in the transition zone, especially within the NPTZ.
-This is consistent with external studies \citep{Thompson2021} that different \textit{subtypes} of \textit{Prochlorococcus} are dominant in each of the two gyres -- Subpolar and Subtropical -- and our model estimates further suggest that those subtypes have a clear size difference.
+This is consistent with external studies \parencite{Thompson2021} that different \textit{subtypes} of \textit{Prochlorococcus} are dominant in each of the two gyres -- Subpolar and Subtropical -- and our model estimates further suggest that those subtypes have a clear size difference.

-For \textit{PicoEukaryote}, both models predict that the cell diameter decreases monotonically as one goes from south to north along the cruise trajectory.
-As with \textit{Prochlorococcus}, the cell diameter levels off to become flat for high latitudes, indicating stable populations of \textit{PicoEukaryote} at high latitudes.
-In fact, when PC1 approaches $\pm 8$, both \textit{PicoEukaryote} and \textit{Prochlorococcus} clusters' cell diameters are predicted to flatten, reflecting the existence of maximum and minimum sizes of plankton cells.
+For \textit{Synechococcus}, both models predict that phycoerythrin fluorescence increases monotonically as one goes from south to north along the cruise trajectory.
+As with \textit{Prochlorococcus} diameter, the nonlinear model curve flattens at extreme latitudes, indicating stable biological function of \textit{Synechococcus} cells.
 The linear model predictions, however, do not level off, and any prediction outside of the observed latitude range is sure to be too extreme to be scientifically useful.
+This finding is especially important since the presence of phycoerythrin in a cell uniquely identifies it as \textit{Synechococcus}, since other phytoplankton contain little to none of this pigment.